Optimal regularity of isoperimetric sets with H\"older densities: The comparison problem and bounds on the Lagrange multiplier

 cf.~\eqref{EL_comparison}.
 Our first is on the Lagrange multiplier.

 \begin{lemma}[First bound on $\lambda$] There exists a constant $ R_* = R_*(n,f)$ such that if $R \le R_0\le R_*$ then we have the following estimate for the Lagrange multiplier $\lambda$:

-\end{lemma} In what follows, we will tacitly assume that $R_0\le R_*$, so that the statement of Lemma~\blue{\ref{rem-lambda}} is always true.
+\end{lemma} In what follows, we will tacitly assume that $R_0\le R_*$, so that the statement of Lemma~\ref{rem-lambda} is always true.

 \begin{proof} This bound could be obtained easily by testing the weak formulation of the Euler--Lagrange equation \eqref{EL_comparison} with a suitable cut-off function, \emph{if} we knew already that the minimizer is bounded uniformly in $R\le R_0$ in the sense that $\|v\|_{L^\infty(B_R)}\le T$ for some $T$, see the discussion after \eqref{local-bound}.
-Because we know this to be true for original $u$ only, we have to control their difference: Using the H\"older regularity of $f$, Jensen's inequality and the Poincar\'e inequality, we observe that
+Because we know this to be true for the original minimizer $u$ only, we have to control their difference: Using the H\"older regularity of $f$, Jensen's inequality and the Poincar\'e inequality {(for which the Poincar\'e constant scales with $R^{2}$ on the ball $B_R$)}, we observe that

 Now, thanks to Remark \ref{rem_energy} and the Lipschitz bound \eqref{8}, the latter leads to

 We finally consider a cut-off function $\eta \in C_0^\infty(B_{3R/4},[0,1])$ of radial structure satisfying $\eta \equiv 1$ in $B_{R/2}$ and $\kabs{D\eta} \lesssim R^{-1}$.
 In this way, we find